Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Conclusion

 \section{Conclusion}

 Supply-chain attacks on software repositories are an escalating concern in today's digital landscape.
-This work presented \sys, a system designed to automatically learn and regenerate potentially malicious libraries into safe, vulnerability-free versions. \sys instruments multiple LLM instances, reinforced with guardrails to ensure correctness and completeness. \sys achieves high levels of correctness and performance across domains.

-This work is a crucial step towards regenerating safe versions of entire software ecosystems, \ie ones that minimize the risks of supply-chain incidents in a language- and domain-agnostic fashion.
+This work presents \sys, a novel system that automatically learns and regenerates potentially malicious components into safe versions with no malicious code.
+A critical aspect of \sys is its use of input-output pairs to model component behavior, a design choice that severs any connection between the original, potentially malicious, code and the regenerated code.
+Our results highlight the effectiveness of \sys in learning, modeling, and regenerating fully functional components from a range of domains.
+As such, \sys provides a promising new direction for eliminating software supply chain vulnerabilities.